stacks-network/docs/_core/smart/tutorial.md

 ---

-With the completion of this tutorial, you ...
+With the completion of this tutorial, you now:

-* Created a working Clarity starter project
+* Have a working Clarity starter project and local dev environment
-* Understood basic Clarity language design principles
+* Understand basic Clarity language design principles
-* Deployed a smart contract to the Testnet
-* Called public methods of the deployed smart contract
+* Have called public methods of the deployed smart contract
-* Understood how to use the Explorer Sandbox functionality
+* Understand how to use the Explorer Sandbox functionality
-* Understood how to use the Blockstack CLI for advanced capabilities

 Congratulations!